 This post was inspired by my afternoon snack.
 I just enjoyed the sweetest apple—the kind that requires a nearby napkin because it’s so gosh darn deliciously juicy.
 It made me realize that when it comes to beverages, I basically just stick to water and tea, never buying apple juice or other fruit juices.
 I thought this was rather odd, since I grew up drinking a glass of orange juice practically every morning.
 I strictly stuck to the no-pulp Tropicana variety.

 Am I missing out on an important healthy beverage by missing liquid forms of fruit in my diet?
-Hence, today’s (slightly late) Thirsty Thursday post will look at the pros and cons of drinking fruit juices.
+Hence, today’s (slightly late)

 While trading in soft drinks for fruit juices is definitely a step in the right direction, my internet digging seems to yield the consensus that only certain juices have health benefits.